sillsdev/PT-Views/TNDD/info.md

 ### Option 1 Use the Paratext-TNDD-Views-installer.exe
-- This is an unsigned installer so your Anti Virus may object.
+- This is an unsigned installer so your Anti-Virus may object.

 ### Option 2 script install
 - Double click on the **install_Paratext_TNDD_Views.cmd**